PeterChrz/libvirt_terraform/README.md

 ### Prerequisites:
 - Virsh / Virtual Machine Manager installed
     - Two storage clusters configured, one to store the ISO's/QCOW's and the other for additional disk space.
-    - Two Virtual Networks one for Internet Access, the Second for Kube Cluster connectivitity.
+    - Two Virtual Networks one for Internet Access named 'default', the Second for Kube Cluster connectivitity named 'kube_net'.

 - Manually install the FCCT tool (https://github.com/coreos/butane/releases) and run:
     - $ sudo chmod a+x fcct; sudo mv fcct /usr/local/bin